All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How can I reduce side effects from NAD+ infusions?

-The most effective strategy is slowing the infusion rate.
-Additionally, staying hydrated, eating a light meal beforehand, and starting with a lower dose can all help.
+The most effective strategy is slowing the infusion rate. staying hydrated, eating a light meal beforehand, and starting with a lower dose can all help.
 Your physician will adjust your protocol based on your response.

 Is it safe to take NAD+ long-term?